- What to do

 Alternatives to vanlife

 You choose what you do.
 The limits are endless within the open boundaries of the law.
-If you want to get more tips and tricks on vanlife travel, don't miss the practical guide to vanlife in Sweden.
+If you want more tips and tricks on vanlife travel, don't miss the practical guide to vanlife in Sweden.